 Create and share an MMPK

-Create MMPKs that can be downloaded in Field Maps in ArcGIS Pro by completing the following steps:
+Create MMPKs in ArcGIS Prothat can be downloaded in or copied to Field Maps by completing the following steps:

 - Create a project in ArcGIS Pro.